 Unfortunately, record keeping during the 1980's and early 1990's was less robust that has been the case since 1994 when a fish ticket database was put into service for the first time.
-However, beginning with the 1988-1989 season some records were preserved in a spreadsheet created by the shellfish biologist of the day (Michael Cochrane).
+Beginning with the 1988-1989 season, some catch records were also preserved in a spreadsheet created by the shellfish biologist of the day (Michael Cochrane).
 However the accuracy of these spreadsheet records is hard to ascertain since there are some discrepancies between different worksheets within the workbook, and significant numbers of fish tickets from 2002 did not have requisite data on the specific ticket date, harvest area, or subarea.

-Since 1994, fish ticket data was entered into a custom fish ticket database that was developed at the time using a very early version of Microsoft Access.
-The database provided a much better solution for storing the requisite data, and using it to assist with tax statements for dealers and fishers.
-Unfortunately the reporting system required users to design their own queries and results of the queries that were constructed over the years were sometimes inconsistent.
-Until this year, the harvest data used in previous clam survey reports (Dolphin 2002 - 2011) was created by the harvest manager and provided as spreadsheets to the shellfish biologist.
-Unfortunately, some of the data provided was flawed.
-One year, in particular, the spreadsheet provided contained two records for every fish ticket thereby doubling the harvest estimate for that season.
+Since 1994, fish ticket data was entered into a custom fish ticket database that was developed at the time using an early version of Microsoft Access.
+The database provided a much better solution for storing the requisite catch data, and it also proved integral to assisting with tax statements for dealers and fishers.
+Unfortunately the database required users to design their own queries and results of the different queries that were constructed over the years were sometimes inconsistent.
+Until 2012, the harvest data used in previous clam survey reports (Dolphin 2002 - 2011) was created by the harvest manager and provided as spreadsheets to the shellfish biologist.
+Unfortunately, some of the data outputs provided was flawed for some years.
+One year in particular the spreadsheet contained two records for every fish ticket thereby doubling the harvest estimate for that season.
 For a number of reasons, a new Fish Ticket database was built and deployed in 2012 and the raw data from the old database was imported into the new system.
-Using the new reporting tools, all of the harvest data was recalculated and summarized.
+Using the new reporting tools, all of the harvest data were recalculated and summarized for the first time in Dolphin 2012, and have been updated and presented in Figure 1.